-If that wasn’t enough, Ivacy VPN has a 2-year deal for $2.45/month and a 5-year option for $1.00/month only.
+If that wasn’t enough, Ivacy VPN has a 2-year deal for $2.45/month and a 5-year option for $1.33/month only.
 One would be hard-pressed to find a three-year deal nowadays, so if you really like this service, don’t think twice and sign up long-term.
 You’ll get a 30-day money-back guarantee which should be more than enough time to reconsider.

 Ivacy VPN doesn’t have a free version, but you can try the full version for one day.
 If you need more time, there’s an option to get one week for $0.99 but be careful with this one as it automatically switches to the annual plan after the deadline.
 All plans come with 10 simultaneous connections.

-There’s a number of payment options available.
+There’s a number of payment methods available.
 You can use credit cards, PayPal, BitPay, Coingate, PerfectMoney, WebMoney, and many others.
 Most importantly, there are numerous ways to pay anonymously without leaving a permanent statement on your credit card.